CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-software.md

    - [Jupyter](https://jupyter.org/)

-## Adding software
+## Adding software: backgound information.

-As SD desktop virtual machines are isolated from internet, installing additional software and libraries is not straight forward.
-The lack of network connection means that you can't use installation tools like _git_, _coda_, _cpan_ or _pip_ in the normal fashion, as they are dependent on external repositories.
-Further, SD Desktop users can't do any operation that needs superuser access.
-Adding extra software is possible, but it requires that the installation processes is converted into files that can be uploaded to SD Connect and from there copied to your SD Desktop environment for installation and usage.
+The virtual desktops (or virtual machines) are intentionally isolated from the internet for security reasons.
+Consequently, the process of adding supplementary software and libraries is not straightforward.
+The absence of a network connection precludes the use of conventional installation tools such as _git_, _coda_, _cpan_ or _pip_ in their typical fashion, as these tools rely on external repositories.
+Furthermore, users on the SD Desktop do not possess the necessary superuser access to execute operations requiring elevated permissions.

-In general, we recommend using Apptainer containers for importing the software you need, but apptainer is the only option.
+Adding extra software to SD Desktop is possible, but it involves converting the installation steps into special files.
+These files are then uploaded to SD Connect and copied to your SD Desktop for installation.
+For this process, we recommend using Apptainer containers for importing the software you need, but apptainer is the only option.

 ### SD Software installer

-[SD Software installer](./tutorials/sd-software-installer.md) provides an easy-to-use tool to add some commonly used software to SD Desktop.
-(Eg. Rstudio 4.2.2, Whisper, VSCode and GATK).
+[SD Software installer](./tutorials/sd-software-installer.md) provides an easy-to-use tool to add some commonly used software to SD Desktop (Eg. Rstudio 4.2.2, Whisper, VSCode and GATK).
 SD Software installer is based on installation scripts provided by CSC.
-Users can't add their own tools to the SD Software istaller, but you can send requests for new tools to be added.
+Users can't add their own tools to the SD Software installer, but you can send requests for new tools to be added.
    - [SD Software installer](./tutorials/sd-software-installer.md)